Overview of Windows AutoPilot

 From the IT pros' perspective, the only interaction required from the end user, is to connect to a network and to verify their credentials.
 Everything past that is automated.

-Windows AutoPilot allows you to:
+The Windows AutoPilot Deployment Program enables you to:

 - Automatically join devices to Azure Active Directory (Azure AD)